Mrinmoy-Aus/Create_Read_Delete/README.md

 ### Basic UI
 <img src="https://github.com/argho28/Create_Read_Delete/blob/main/ui.png">

-### 1. Open a file
+### 1. Open a file:
-> In this module we have to select at open one existing file in which the Create,Read and Delete operations will be done.
+> In this module we have to open one existing file in which the Create,Read and Delete operations will be done.
 <img src="https://github.com/argho28/Create_Read_Delete/blob/main/open.png">

-### 2. Remote Camera - Different Location - Different Network:
+### 2. Save a file:
 <img src="https://github.com/argho28/RK308_SmartCreators/blob/master/live%20camera%20location.jpg">

 ### How it works?
 See:)